jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     }
     ```

-> **NOTE:** The parameters you provide in **OpenIdConnectAuthenticationOptions** serve as coordinates for your app to communicate with Azure AD.
+> Note: The parameters you provide in **OpenIdConnectAuthenticationOptions** serve as coordinates for your app to communicate with Azure AD.
 You also need to set up cookie authentication.
 The OpenID Connect middleware uses cookies to maintain user sessions, among other things.

 ### Task 7: Send authentication requests to Azure AD